johnlbellamy/gpt-keras-books/README.md

-# A GPT model based on simplebooks dataset
+# (in progress) A GPT model based on simplebooks dataset

 `SimpleBooks: Long-term dependency book dataset with simplifiedEnglish vocabulary for word-level language modeling` (Huyen Nguyen, 2019)